forieux/qmm/docs/qmm.rst

 Two generic concrete classes of :class:`BaseCrit` can be used.
-The :class:`Criterion` class is the more general and :class:`QuadCriterion` is a specialized subclass that allows simplification an slightly faster computation.
+The :class:`Criterion` class is the more general and :class:`QuadCriterion` is a specialized subclass that allows simplification and slightly faster computation.

 .. autoclass:: BaseCrit
    :members: